bluerogue251/DBSubsetter/README.md

 ## Download and Usage Instructions

+1. Start with ample disk space, as DBSubsetter needs space to store intermediate results in tempfiles

-1. Load an empty schema from your "origin" database into your "target" database.
+2. Load an empty schema from your "origin" database into your "target" database.
 See vendor-specific instructions for [Postgres](docs/pre_subset_postgres.md), [MySQL](docs/pre_subset_mysql.md), and [Microsoft SQL Server](docs/pre_subset_ms_sql_server.md).

-2. Download the DBSubsetter.jar file from our [latest release](https://github.com/bluerogue251/DBSubsetter/releases/latest) and run it with Java 8:
+3. Download the DBSubsetter.jar file from our [latest release](https://github.com/bluerogue251/DBSubsetter/releases/latest) and run it with Java 8:

 ```bash
 # Download the DBSubsetter.jar file